p2-inc/phasetwo-docs/blog/2026-05-21-workos-keycloak-migration.md

 This creates the `migrate-target` realm, flips a couple of Keycloak defaults that would otherwise eat our attributes (`unmanagedAttributePolicy=ENABLED` and `sslRequired=NONE` for local HTTP), and creates a `migrator-cli` service-account client with `realm-admin`.
 The script prints the client secret you need for step 4.

 **Why a service-account client?** The bulk migrator authenticates against Keycloak using OAuth client-credentials.
 Putting it in its own client (instead of, say, reusing the `admin` master user) keeps the credential surface area small and auditable.

-> **Note for blog editor:** a screenshot of the printed credentials block at the end of `bootstrap-realm.sh` would help illustrate this step.

 ### 4. Run the bulk migrator